The Federal government Help to Buy scheme will open for applications on 5 December 2025.

 There are many first home buyer support policies from state and federal governments.
 Most of these policies help Australians enter the market with the following:

-However, the scheme is unique in that the government is essentially co-buying the property with you.
+It is also unique in that the government is essentially co-buying the property with you.
 This is because it is a shared equity scheme.
 The most similar policy is the Victorian government's Homebuyer Fund.
 In this state scheme, you can buy with a 5% deposit and the state government contributes up to 25% of the price.

 The NSW government has also launched a shared equity scheme with similar criteria.